ErnieE5/ee5_base64/README.md

 For "very large strings" this may not be the best way to use the library.
 > In fact, I likely wouldn't encourage using these routines **all the time** for large strings.
-A Lua C-Module would handle this considerably faster.
+A Lua c-module would handle this considerably faster.

 More Examples:
 --------------
 (see test.lua when I check it in too!)
+###stdio
 ```lua
 base64=require("base64")
 ii=base64.encode_ii(io.stdin)